raml-org/raml-spec/versions/raml-10/raml-10.md

 It is difficult to draw a definitive line between the behavioral and implementation-oriented aspects of the API because, for example, some semantics of the API are often captured only in human documentation.
 RAML does, however, define the specific behavior-invariance restrictions on overlay files that processors MUST follow.
 Processors can then choose to offer the master API definition as well as its modifications after applying one or more overlays, so the consumer can benefit from all the information available.
 For example, if overlay files are provided as a means of localizing textual descriptions of resources, methods, and data, the consumer of generated documentation can be offered a choice of which localized overlays to apply.

-The behavior-invariance restrictions of an overlay are defined as follows: after applying the [merging algorithm](#merging-rules) and before applying any inheritances of types, resource types, traits, and annotation types, the tree of nodes in the merged document is compared with the tree of nodes in the master RAML document after resolving all !include tags.
+The behavior-invariance restrictions of an overlay are defined as follows: after applying the [merging algorithm](#merging-rules) as well as application of resource types and traits, the tree of nodes in the merged document is compared with the tree of nodes in the master RAML document after resolving all !include tags.
 Any differences in the documents MUST be only in the nodes listed in the following table.

 |Name | Allowed differences |
 |:--------|:------------|